Terminal degree

 Not all terminal degrees are doctorates.
-For example, in professional practice fields, there are often terminal master-level degrees, some of which are called doctorates, e.g. MEng (Master of Engineering), MLArch standing for Master Landscape Architect or BEng for Engineers, MB (Bachelor of Medicine (UK)).
+For example, in professional practice fields, there are often terminal master-level degrees, some of which are called doctorates, e.g., MEng (Master of Engineering), MLArch, standing for Master Landscape Architect, or BEng for Engineers, MB (Bachelor of Medicine, which is used in the UK).
 Architecture was a discipline where the M.Arch was considered terminal as a professionally oriented degree, but a Doctor of Architecture (D.Arch) that is recognized by the National Architectural Accrediting Board (NAAB) establishes the doctoral level as the highest level of "professional degree" in architecture in the United States.
 For the same discipline of Architecture, the "Laurea di Dottore" is the terminal degree in Italy.
-Interior design and Interior Architecture have terminal master-level degrees such as MID, MA, MS interior design education.
+Interior design and Interior Architecture have terminal master-level degrees, such as MID, MA, MS interior design education.
 Most non-doctoral degrees are not terminal in academic terms except the Master of Fine Arts (MFA), an academically-recognized terminal degree given to practitioners in the fine arts and performing arts.
 The Master of Business Administration (MBA) is also considered a terminal professional degree.